 When I first launched my business, I was worried about whether I would succeed because I’ve always preferred to be behind the scenes rather than being the centre of attention.

 Unlike many others I spoke to, I didn’t have lots of connections who would be interested in my services.
 That in itself was daunting enough, not to mention the idea of selling ‘me’, well, the services I was offering.
 I had experience of selling and I knew what worked for me but that was different.
-I was selling the products and services on behalf of the company I worked for, whereas the idea of selling myself… that was terrifying!!
+I was selling the products and services on behalf of the company I worked for, whereas the idea of selling myself… was terrifying!!

 I’m an introvert and proud of it